1. Who is responsible for your personal data

 Cookies may be dropped by the website you are visiting (‘first party cookies’) or by another website(s) which runs content on the page you are viewing (‘third party cookies’).
 For example, the website might use a third party analytics company who will set their own cookie to perform this service.

 What cookies do we use?
-We use both session and persistent cookies to improve on your user-experience.
+We use both session cookies only to improve on your user-experience.
 In general, the cookies dropped by our website(s) perform the following functions:

 How to change your cookie settings: If you wish to alter your cookie settings, it is possible to block or disable some or all cookies that have already been set.
 Please be aware that in doing so, you might lose some of the functionality of the website.
 If you wish to limit or block web browser cookies which are set on your computer or mobile device then you can do this through your browser settings; the ‘Help’ function within your browser should tell you how.